AudienseCo/mcp-audiense-insights/README.md

+## ⚠️ **Deprecated**

+## 🚫 This repository is no longer maintained.

+>The Audiense Insights MCP has been migrated to a remote model.
+For more information on how to use the new remote MCP, please reach us at [support@audiense.com](mailto:support@audiense.com).

+---
+---

-# 🏆 Audiense Insights MCP Server
+## 🏆 Audiense Insights MCP Server

 This server, based on the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol), allows **Claude** or any other MCP-compatible client to interact with your [Audiense Insights](https://www.audiense.com/) account.
 It extracts **marketing insights and audience analysis** from Audiense reports, covering **demographic, cultural, influencer, and content engagement analysis**.
----

 ## 🚀 Prerequisites